Our Staff

 President

-Ph.D., Environmental Engineering, University of Illinois at Urbana-Champaign, 1990
+Ph.D., Environmental Engineering, the University of Illinois at Urbana-Champaign, 1990

 M.S., Environmental Engineering, University of Illinois at Urbana-Champaign, 1987